dotmesh-io/docs/hugo/content/tutorials/mysql.md

 dm remote add hub ${DOTHUB_USER}@dothub.com
 ```

-You will be asked for your API key, which you can get from TODO FIXME.
+You will be asked for your API key, which you can get from the [Settings/API Key page in the Hub](https://saas.dotmesh.io/ui/settings/apikey).
 ```plain
 Please enter your API key:
 Successfully connected to <your-username>@dothub.com